Knowth - Satellite Site 3

-Knowth 4 was rediscovered by excavation, as nothing remained on the surface.
-This site was sizeable at about 17 meters in diameter with an undifferentiated passage/chamber about 8 meters long.
-Some 20 sockets showed where the orthostats had stood, some of which contained packing stones which would have been used to keep the top of the kerb level.
-There were six settings or arcs of stone laid out on the old ground level, similar to Carrowmore 1 and 27.
-Some 10 kerbstones were found, only 3 of which remained in their original positions.
+Some twenty sockets showed where the kerbstones had stood, some of which contained packing stones which would have been used to keep the top of the kerb level.
+There were six settings or arcs of stone laid out on the old ground level, similar to those found at Carrowmore in Circle 1 and Circle 27.
+Some ten kerbstones were found, only three of which remained in their original positions.